 The assessment details for this module can be found in the facts box above.

 You must use the online eTMA system to submit your tutor-marked assignments (TMAs).

 Please note that there are four Cisco examinations in addition to the TMAs and the hand-written end-of-module examination.
-At the end of each of the four parts of the Cisco curriculum, there is also a Cisco final self-assessment exam which is taken at the day schools.
-The mark you gain for this does not directly contribute to your overall OU module result, however in several TMAs there will be marks awarded according to your Cisco final examination results.
+At the end of each of the four parts of the Cisco curriculum there is an online Cisco final examination, which is taken at the four day schools (or Alternative Learning Experience).
+The scores you gain may contribute to your overall OU module result, as in some TMAs marks may be awarded for your Cisco final examination results.